 Campus-Wide Humanities & Ethics

-To address the need for a cooperative understanding of ethics across health care specialties, UTHealth launched the Campus-Wide Ethics Program (CWEP) in 2009—the first of its kind in the nation.
-Members of CWEP were involved in improving the quality and quantity of ethics in the curricula of UTHealth’s six schools.
+To address the need for a cooperative understanding of ethics across healthcare specialties, UTHealth Houston launched the Campus-Wide Ethics Program (CWEP) in 2009—the first of its kind in the nation.
+Members of CWEP were involved in improving the quality and quantity of ethics in the curricula of the university’s six schools.
 As part of CWEP, the group was also heavily involved in the execution of Beyond Silos: Ethics Education In and Across the Health Professions, the university’s previous Quality Enhancement Plan.

-In 2016, CWEP evolved into the Campus-Wide Humanities & Ethics Program (CWHEP) and began focusing on topics beyond ethics that are needed in health professional education at UTHealth.
-The group’s proposal, Healthcare Policy for Health Professions (HP2), was selected by the university as the next Quality Enhancement Plan.
+In 2016, CWEP evolved into the Campus-Wide Humanities & Ethics Program (CWHEP) and began focusing on topics beyond ethics that are needed in health professional education at UTHealth Houston.
+The university selected the group’s proposal, Healthcare Policy for Health Professions (HP2), as the next Quality Enhancement Plan.

 Membership

-Faculty members affiliated with all six UTHealth schools are involved:
+Faculty members affiliated with six UTHealth Houston schools lead the implementation of the QEP:

 Cizik School of Nursing: Francine Snow, DrPH, MSN, RN-BC;